kalisio/kdk/docs/tips.md

 :::

 ::: tip
 Errors are often visible when launching the app server but might come from an underlying module.
-For instance the `TypeError: Cannot read property 'eventMappings' of undefined` error often appears in kCore, probably due to the fact incompatible versions of the same library (e.g. Feathers) are installed.
-So try first to reinstall and relink the modules before your app, and if you'd like to see if a module is fine running its tests is usually a good indcator: `npm run mocha`.
+For instance the `TypeError: Cannot read property 'eventMappings' of undefined` error often appears in modules, probably due to the fact incompatible versions of the same library (e.g. Feathers) are installed.
+So try first to reinstall and relink the modules before your app, and if you'd like to see if a module is fine running its tests is usually a good indicator: `npm run mocha`.
 :::

 ## Running multiple applications side-by-side in development mode